-This article is a proposed loop to drive starting from the city of Malang in East Java.
-You will visit off the beaten path Hindu/Budhist sites, an active volcano and great countryside.
+This article presents different sites in East Java, namely off the beaten path Hindu/Budhist sites, an active volcano and great countryside.

 Trowulan (in Mojokerto city) is believed to be the ancient capital of the Majapahit empire who reached its apogy in the 14th century.
-Many interesting sites can be visited, all built with a characteristic red brick.
+Many interesting sites can be visited, all built from characteristic red bricks.

 Candi (the Javanese word for old Hindu/Budhist temples) Brahu is the most impressive structure.
 The park around is kept, as all the other sites, spotless.
 Entrance is 5’000Rp + 3’000Rp for parking (motorbike).